danfeldm/py-network-apis/README.md

 ```
 --------

-To use the FreeIPA client:
+To use the IPA client:

 ```python
 from pynetwork.ipa_client import ipa